-- اعلان (E’laan): Often used for signs or advertisements that catch attention.
+- اعلان (E’laan): Often used for general announcements, advertisements, or attention-grabbing signs.

 Traffic and Road Signs